Concepts

 | AZ0n | Git Runner | 4 | 8 GB | OS: 30 GB |

-(*) : 3 Worker nodes are used as Storage nodes and are delivered with a minimum of 300 GB of disk space, for a distributed usable storage of 300 GB (data is replicated three times).
+(*) : 3 Worker nodes are used as Storage nodes and are provisioned with a minimum of 300 GB of disk space, providing 300 GB of usable distributed storage (data is replicated three times).
 The free space available to the client is approximately 150 GB.
-This initial size can be increased during provisioning, or later, depending on requirements.
+This initial size can be increased at deployment time, or later, depending on requirements.

 RACI